agnesblch/MetIDfyR/README.md

 7. You can generate a PDF report containing the selected metabolites.

 ## Dependencies :
 MetIDfyR was developed and tested on <a href="https://www.r-project.org/" title="More about R">R</a> version 3.6.1.
+It works normally up to R version 4.0.
 Pacman package is used to install all dependencies needed to run `MetIDfyR`.
 - pacman
 - BiocManager